 Whānau – Family.
 Whānau is a wider concept than just immediate family of parents and brothers and sisters – it links people of one family to a common tipuna/tupuna (ancestor).

-Whāngai – A person adopted informally according to tikanga Māori and brought up as the adopting parent’s own child but without a formal adoption order from any court.
+Whāngai – A person adopted according to tikanga Māori and brought up as the adopting parent’s own child but without a formal adoption order from any court.